-In addition, 80.1% of respondents indicate they are familiar with the term LGBT.
-This is an 11.6 percentage point increase over the 68.5% of the 2018 survey, indicating that the concept is now commonly understood in Japan.
+In addition, 69.8% of respondents indicate they are familiar with the term LGBT.
 Meanwhile, familiarity with terms for sexual minorities besides lesbians, gays, bisexuals, and trans-gender people still appears to be comparatively low.
 This suggests a need to promote further public awareness of sexual diversity.

 The 2020 survey also measures knowledge and awareness of matters related to LGBTQ+ issues among respondents who identify themselves as being straight.
 This aspect, too, had not been covered in Dentsu's previous three surveys.
 These respondents were categorized into six clusters (see Chart 1).
 Most of the respondents (34.1%) fall into the Knowledgeable but Unconcerned cluster, which represents those who have some knowledge of LGBTQ+-matters but who do not pay particularly attention to related issues.
-Their responses indicate that they were little concerned about the topic of LGBTQ+, perhaps because their personal involvement was limited, due to an absence of sexual minorities in their lives.
+Their responses indicate that they were little concerned about the topic of

+LGBTQ+, perhaps because their personal involvement was limited, due to an absence of sexual minorities in their lives.
 In light of this result, promoting more public education about issues facing sexual minorities could contribute to realizing greater equality in Japanese society.

-In the survey, sexuality was broken down into three categories, namely, biological sex (one's sex assigned at birth), gender identity (personal concept of one's gender), and sexual orientation (the gender to which one is attracted).
+\ In the survey, sexuality was broken down into three categories, namely, biological sex (one's sex assigned at birth), gender identity (personal concept of one's gender), and sexual orientation (the gender to which one is attracted).
 Respondents who identified themselves as not being straight (i.e., not being heterosexual and identifying with their sex assigned at birth) are defined as members of the LGBTQ+ community.